 By the time we reach our 60s, we know what we like in most aspects of our lives.
 This is definitely true when it comes to colors.
-When we walk into a store, it is completely natural to gravitate towards items of clothing with colors that we love.
+When we walk into a store or browse online options, it is completely natural to gravitate towards items of clothing with colors that we love.

 The problem is that your favorite colors aren’t necessarily the best colors for your skin tone.

 The best thing to do is try each item of clothing on and remind yourself to look objectively at how they look next to your skin.
 (If you purchase online, look for stores with simple return policies.)
 If you still want to wear the colors that you love, even if they don’t compliment your skin, consider wearing them on the bottom, not on top.

 For example, while very few older women will look good in a red scarf, having a red belt may be completely appropriate with certain outfits.

 Barbara Schwartz explains: “Color analysis is the process of identifying the colors that will be most flattering to a person, based on her or his skin tone, natural hair color, and eyes.
 Suzanne Caygill first brought to the public’s attention the Seasonal System of Color Analysis in 1980, when she published Color: The Essence of You.”